r2llab/testme/examples/naive-bayes/submission/README.md

-# Constraint Satisfaction
+# Naive Bayes

-For this assignment, you will implement the AC3 algorithm for (binary) constraint satisfaction problems.
+For this assignment, you will implement the Naive Bayes algorithm for (text) classification.

 ## Sample data and evaluation

 ### Input format

-`../sample/data/csp.py` contain examples of what the input to your program will look like.
+`../sample/data` contain examples of what the input to your program will look like.
-The starter code takes these inputs and constructs a CSP.
+The starter code takes these inputs and trains on Naive Bayes classifier on the training data, saves model states, evaluates it on the validation data, and generates predictions on the test data.

 ### Output format

-`../sample/gold/output.json` contains an example of what the output of your program must look like.
+`../sample/gold/test.json.bz2` contains an example of what the output of your program must look like.
-The file is a JSON object of variable domains after each round of AC3.
+The file is a JSON list of predictions for each of the test input examples.
-During evaluation, we will give your program different CSPs.
+During evaluation, we will give your program different test data.

 ### Your submission program

 Please implement `myprogram.py`.
-Please use the provided data structures to help you implement AC3.

 Your submission must adhere to the [TestMe API](https://github.com/r2llab/testme).
 In addition, please include a file in your submission (e.g. `user.txt`) that contains your UserID.